xinguoAtBU/TankGameInJava/README.md

 You can view your score in the screen.

-This one still has some problems and I will keep doing this project to add more functions.
+This one still has some problems and I will keep doing this project to debug and add more functions.